slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

 ## `CodeHintProvider.getHints()`

 The method by which a provider provides hints for the editor context associated with the current session.
 The getHints method is called only if the provider asserted its willingness to provide hints in an earlier call to getHints.
 The provider may return null, which indicates that the manager should end the current hinting session and close the hint list window.
 Otherwise, the provider should return a response object that contains three properties:
- 1. `hints`, a sorted array of strings that represent hints that the provider could later insert into the editor;
+ 1. `hints`, a sorted array hints that the provider could later insert into the editor;
- 2. `prefix`, a string representing a hint prefix that the manager may use to style the hint list; and 3.) `selectInitial`, a boolean that indicates whether or not the the first hint in the list should be selected by default.
+ 2. `match`, a string that the manager may use to emphasize substrings of hints in the hint list; and
+ 3. `selectInitial`, a boolean that indicates whether or not the the first hint in the list should be selected by default.
 If the array of hints is empty, then the manager will render an empty list, but the hinting session will remain open and the value of the selectInitial property is irrelevant.

 Alternatively, the provider may return a `jQuery.Deferred` object that resolves with an object with the structure described above.
 In this case, the manager will initially render the hint list window with a throbber and will render the actual list once the deferred object resolves to a response object.
 If a hint list has already been rendered (from an earlier call to `getHints`), then the old list will continue to be displayed until the new deferred has resolved.